Quitting Smoking: Help for Cravings and Tough Situations

 Quitting smoking can be a long and hard process.
 But staying tobacco-free is the longest and most important part of it.
 Every day you must decide not to smoke today.

 Each day that you don’t smoke is a small victory.
 These all add up to a huge victory over time.
-Many of the things you did to help you quit smoking can help you stay quit and gain that victory.

 How do I get through the rough spots after I stop smoking?